The Day the Music Dies

 “Well now young man---I never though about that”

-He passed away in 2009 eight years ago.
+He passed away in 2009 eleven years ago.
 If I am anything I am the combined Composite of all the hopes, fears, dreams and sorrows of all the books I've read and all the people I've met that made me what I am today.